 Avoiding chewing gum

 Chewing gum may cause a person to swallow air along with their saliva.
 This may lead to more gas in the intestines and, therefore, more flatulence.

 Moderate exercise for at least 30 minutes per day may help prevent gas buildup in the body.
 It may also stimulate the digestive system, which could help with other issues, such as constipation.

 Reducing trigger foods

 Many foods that cause gas are a vital part of a complete diet.
-For instance, fiber is essential for digestive health, but eating too much of it may cause flatulence.
+For instance, fiber is essential for digestive health, but eating too much may cause flatulence.

-Following a healthful, balanced diet is unlikely to cause long term gas.
-However, any dietary changes can cause short term gas while the body gets used to the new foods.
+Following a nutritious, balanced diet is unlikely to cause long-term gas.
+However, any dietary changes can cause short-term gas while the body gets used to the new foods.